Description

 Widespread Indo-Pacific

-Most reef fish seen by divers during the day are grazers, that cruise around just above the surface of the coral or snoop into crevices looking for algae, worms and small crustaceans.
+Most reef fish seen by divers during the day, are grazers, they cruise around, just above the surface of the coral, or snoop into crevices, foraging for food.

-Wrasses have small protruding teeth and graze the bottom taking in a variety of snails, worms, crabs, shrimps and eggs.
-Any hard coats or thick shells are then ground down by their pharyngeal jaws and the delicacies inside digested.
+Wrasses have small protruding teeth, which they use to graze the bottom, taking in a variety of algae, crustaceans, such as crabs, eggs, shrimps, snails and worms.
+Any hard coats or thick shells, are then ground down by their pharyngeal jaws, and the delicacies inside digested.

-From juvenile to adult wrasses dramatically alter their colour and body shapes.
+From juvenile to adult, wrasses dramatically alter their colour and body shapes.

 Wrasses are always on the go during the day, but are the first to go to bed and the last to rise.

-Small wrasses dive below the sand to sleep and larger wrasses wedge themselves in crevices.
+Small wrasses dive below the sand to sleep, and larger wrasses wedge themselves in crevices.
 Ref: https://www.fishbase.se/summary/5643

 0 comments